cgwire/kitsu/docs/first_production/README.md

 ## Change Status and Add a Comment

-To change a status of a task and write a comment, you need to click on the status of the task.
+To change the status of a task and write a comment, you need to click on the status of the task.

 ![Shot status](../img/getting-started/shot_status.png)

-It makes a panel appear on the right, and here you can write a comment, change the status, and attach a file.
+It makes a panel appear on the right, and here, you can write a comment, change the status, and attach a file.

 ![Comment Panel](../img/getting-started/comment_panel.png)